Sirapobchon/CPE334Project/README.md

             - @EXer07 Connect To Do and To Buy with Async - 3/3 done
             - @pppcyd Change NaviBar 2/2 and Backend Variable 0/1 - 2/3
             - @janekmutt Forget Password Page - 1/1 done, Account Page - 2/3 remaining left for @Sirapobchon backend
-            - @Sirapobchon Firebase Server - 8/14 the only backend current is login and signup
+            - @Sirapobchon Firebase Server - 8/14 The only backend current is login and signup
             - @Sirapobchon Connect Calculator - 3/3 done
             - @WangSonicS Calendar that can hold reminders - 2/8 calendar done but nothing else
         - 22 Nov - 6 Dec